NehaRec/feedback/README.md

-# This is feedback App
+# This is feedback
+I am a new user